-True native ads match the design, layout and experience of your environment.
-When consumers are presented with branded content in a highly organic and non-promotional way, they are more likely to engage and eventually convert than when presented with standard display content.
-Consumers see native ads 53% more than display ads.
-Native ads generate an 18% increase in purchase intent, and visual engagement with native ads is the same, if not slightly higher, than original editorial content.
+True native ads match the design, layout and experience of the environment they are presented in.
+This makes them more likely to engage and convert consumers than standard display ads.
+Studies have shown that consumers view native ads 53% more than display ads, and that they generate an 18% increase in purchase intent.
+Visual engagement with native ads is also found to be the same or slightly higher than original editorial content.

-Based on metadata, SSP selects the winning bid and instantly configures the native ad using a template design to fit the website or app.
-Rather, the problem with native advertising is that it achieves exactly what it sets out to do, it seems as reliable and well-informed as real news.
-The key to native advertising is that it is not disruptive: it exposes the reader to advertising content without standing out like a sore finger.This study is important research into the power of native advertising and provides best practices for publishers and advertisers to make their native ads work harder.
+SSPs select the winning bid based on metadata and instantly configure the native ad using a template design to fit the website or app.
+Native ads have performed particularly well for advertisers in the categories of pets, food and beverages, and family and parenting brands.Sarah McGrew co-leads the Civic Online Reasoning project at Stanford University and conducted a study on native advertising that looked at how high school students respond to this form of commercial content.
+The study found that while native advertising achieves exactly what it sets out to do, it can seem as reliable and well-informed as real news.
+The key to native advertising is that it is not disruptive: it exposes readers to advertising content without standing out like a sore finger.This study provides important research into the power of native advertising and best practices for publishers and advertisers to make their native ads work harder.

 By understanding how consumers respond to native ads, advertisers can create campaigns that are effective in increasing brand affinity and performance.